FoodFarmNews: FG approves ATASP II, AfDB guarantees funding

 Tuesday, 23 December 2025

-FG approves ATAPS II, AfDB guarantees funding
+FG approves ATASP II, AfDB guarantees funding

-The Federal Government ( FG) has formally approved the second phase of the Agricultural Transformation Agenda Support Programme (ATAPS II), even as this approval coincides with the readiness of the African Development Bank (AfDB) to fund the program towards enhanced food security.
+The Federal Government ( FG) has formally approved the second phase of the Agricultural Transformation Agenda Support Programme (ATASP II), even as this approval coincides with the readiness of the African Development Bank (AfDB) to fund the program towards enhanced food security.

-He outlined a substantial expansion for the new phase, noting that " There is going to be more states, more crops, and more components."
+He outlined a substantial expansion for the new phase, noting that " There is going to be more states, more crops, and more components"

-The design of ATAPS II aims to build directly on the lessons learned from its predecessor, saying that "We are going to improve on what we have learned in step one to ensure smooth implementation."
+The design of ATASP II aims to build directly on the lessons learned from its predecessor, saying that "We are going to improve on what we have learned in step one to ensure smooth implementation."

 " The objective is to empower producers to operate more effectively, efficiently, and abundantly with a clear goal of elevating their economic status.